ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 challenge
-: The challenge field is an optional parameter used for ensuring the freshness of attestation evidence included with a QueryRequest message.
+: The challenge field is an optional parameter used for ensuring the freshness of attestation Evidence included with a QueryRequest message.
   When a challenge is provided in the Error message and Evidence in the form of an EAT is returned with a QueryRequest message then the challenge contained in the Error message MUST be used to generate the EAT, by copying the challenge value into the eat_nonce claim, as described in the